-For minor subdivision, Water Quality Targets are identified based on the parent lot prior to subdivision but it is expected that the construction of the water sensitive design measures will occur on the individual lots at the time of further development.
-To ensure that WSD can be achieved on the proposed lots a stormwater drainage plan will be required at the subdivision stage.
+For minor subdivision, Water Quality Targets are identified based on the parent lot prior to subdivision but it is expected that the construction of the WSD measures will occur on the individual lots at the time of further development.
+To ensure that WSD can be achieved on the proposed lots a Stormwater Drainage Plan will be required at the subdivision stage.

-At a minimum, the stormwater drainage plan is to:
+At a minimum, the Stormwater Drainage Plan is to:

-- Identify the applicable water quality targets. - Demonstrate how WSD infrastructure on each block will drain to Council's stormwater infrastructure / system in a concept stormwater drainage plan that has been prepared by an Engineer.
+- Identify the applicable water quality targets; and - Demonstrate how WSD infrastructure on each block will drain to Council's stormwater infrastructure/system in a concept Stormwater Drainage Plan that has been prepared by an Engineer.